7 Simple Holiday Fitness Tips To Keep The Pounds Off

 Holiday Fitness Tip #5: Eat Your Veggies

-Don’t get me wrong here – I’m not saying to only eat vegetables during your holiday meals, forgoing all those fun foods that you actually want to eat.
+Don’t get me wrong here – we’re not saying to only eat vegetables during your holiday meals, forgoing all those fun foods that you actually want to eat.

-But what I am saying is to eat your vegetables in addition to these other foods – preferably first, if you can.
+But what we are saying is to eat your vegetables in addition to these other foods – preferably first, if you can.

 Simple – aside from the obvious nutritional benefits of the vegetables, they will also help to fill you up, so that you’ll be less likely to eat quite as much of the heavy calorie foods, without having to consciously limit yourself.

 You should be drinking water anyway, but around the holidays it’s even more important.

 For one, you are likely to be drinking more alcohol (see tip #4), so you’ll want to be consuming enough water to avoid getting dehydrated.

 Aside from that, however, the real reason that we recommend drinking more water is that it’ll help to fill you up.

 Just like eating your vegetables, drinking more water will help to trick your body into feeling full faster, so you won’t end up gorging yourself quite as much.